hoorangyee/snap-ql/README.md

 # SnapQL
-cursor for data ⚡️ - explore your postgresql db in seconds
+cursor for data ⚡️ - explore your MSSQL db in seconds

 https://github.com/user-attachments/assets/15da0076-7bc4-4a20-a65b-103838ce3bc5

 * generate schema-aware queries in seconds with AI
-* supports any PostgreSQL database
+* supports any MSSQL database
 * local desktop app - your database credentials don't leave your computer
 * use your own OpenAI key